matrixorigin/matrixorigin.io/docs/MatrixOne/Migrate/migrate-from-sqlserver-to-matrixone.md

 ## Online Migration

-This chapter will guide you to use third-party tools to migrate data from SQL Server to MatrixOne.
+This chapter will guide you to use third-party tools - DBeaver to migrate data from SQL Server to MatrixOne.

+Through DBeaver, the source data is obtained in batches, and then the data is inserted into the target database as `INSERT`.
+If an error is reported during the migration process that the heap space is insufficient, please try to adjust the size of each batch of fetched and inserted data.

 - Applicable scenarios: scenarios where the amount of data is small (recommended less than 1GB), and the migration speed is not sensitive.

+- The recommended configuration of the springboard machine where DBeaver is installed: RAM 16GB or more.

 ### Preparation